Verbal communication is the expression or exchange of information or messages through written or oral words.

-B. Space or proximity: People often refer to their need for “personal space”, which are also important types of nonverbal communication.
+People often refer to their need for “personal space”, which are also important types of non-verbal communication.
 The physical distance between you and others signals your level of intimacy and comfort.
 If someone you don’t know stand too close or touches too often, you will probably begin to feel uncomfortable.

 - Vocal characterizers (laugh, cry, yell, moan, whine, belch and yawn).
 These send different message in different cultures (Japan- giggling indicates embarrassment; India- belch indicates satisfaction)